opp1231/ml-flim-imd/README.md

 which conda
 ```

 If conda is not found, install it.
-We recommend [miniforge](https://github.com/conda-forge/miniforge), following the OS requirements where relevant (Linux for the cluster).
+We recommend [miniforge](https://github.com/conda-forge/miniforge), following the OS requirements where relevant (Unix for the cluster).

 Clone this reponsitory into your local directory by running
 ```